theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model relies on developers signing their projects and uploading signed metadata to PyPI.
-If the PyPI infrastructure were to be compromised, attackers would then be unable to serve malicious versions of claimed projects [LV: is 'claimed projects' a common term?
-I think it this should be written more clearly.
-Maybe something like this: versions of projects they have hijacked.]
-without having access to that project's developer key.
-Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles
-exist: *claimed*, *recently-claimed*, and *unclaimed*.
+If the PyPI infrastructure were to be compromised, attackers would then be unable to serve malicious versions of *claimed* without having access to that project's developer key.
+Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles exist: *claimed*, *recently-claimed*, and *unclaimed*.
 The *bins* role has been renamed *unclaimed* and can contain any projects that have not been added to *claimed*.
 Offline keys provided by developers ensure the strength of this model (over the minimum security model).
 Although the minimum security model supports continuous delivery [LV: of projects], using this model, all projects are signed by an online key.
 That is, an attacker is able to corrupt packages in the minimum security model, but not in the maximum model, without also compromising a developer's key.

 .. image:: figure1.png